FCarter09/tech-blog/README.md

 ## Technologies Used

-Tech Blog was built with HTML5, CSS< Javascript, Node, MySQL, and Sequelize.
+Tech Blog was built with HTML5, CSS, Javascript, Node, MySQL, and Sequelize.

 ## Application Link